ligen131/CyberLighthouse/README.md

 The client can customize the DNS query server, and can also define whether to enable recursive query.

 The server can customize whether to enable recursive query and support concurrent query.
+It can also cache recent A record queries.

 ## Build